Azurestrix/S.E.R.B./README.md

-Inventory management program albeit quite unfinished.
+Inventory management program albeit quite unfinished. !
+In progress!
 It connects to google sheets and writes/reads out information.